Harold Bloom

-Harold Bloom (July 11, 1930 – October 14, 2019) was an American literary critic and the Sterling Professor of Humanities at Yale University.
-In 2017, Bloom was called "probably the most famous literary critic in the English-speaking world."
-After publishing his first book in 1959, Bloom wrote more than 50 books, including over 40 books of literary criticism, several books discussing religion, and a novel.
+Harold Bloom (July 11, 1930 – October 14, 2019) was an American literary critic and the Sterling Professor of humanities at Yale University.
+In 2017, Bloom was called "probably the most famous literary critic in the English-speaking world".
+After publishing his first book in 1959, Bloom wrote more than 50 books, including over 40 books of literary criticism, several books discussing religion, and one novel.
 He edited hundreds of anthologies concerning numerous literary and philosophical figures for the Chelsea House publishing firm.
 Bloom's books have been translated into more than 40 languages.
-Bloom was elected to the American Philosophical Society in 1995.
+He was elected to the American Philosophical Society in 1995.

-Bloom was a defender of the traditional Western canon at a time when literary departments were focusing on what he derided as the "school of resentment" (multiculturalists, feminists, Marxists, and others).
-He was educated at Yale University, the University of Cambridge, and Cornell University.
+Bloom was a defender of the traditional Western canon at a time when literature departments were focusing on what he derided as the "School of Resentment" (which included multiculturalism, feminism, and Marxism).
+He was educated at Yale, the University of Cambridge, and Cornell University.

-Early life
+Early life and education

-Bloom was born in New York City on July 11, 1930, the son of Paula (née Lev) and William Bloom.
+Bloom was born in New York City on July 11, 1930, to Paula (née Lev) and William Bloom.
 He lived in the Bronx at 1410 Grand Concourse.
 He was raised as an Orthodox Jew in a Yiddish-speaking household, where he learned literary Hebrew; he learned English at the age of six.
-Bloom's father, a garment worker, was born in Odessa and his Lithuanian Jewish mother, a homemaker, near Brest Litovsk in what is today Belarus.
-Harold had three older sisters and an older brother; he was the last living sibling.
+Bloom's father, a garment worker, was born in Odesa and his Lithuanian Jewish mother, a homemaker, near Brest-Litovsk in what is today Belarus.
+Harold had three older sisters and an older brother.
+He was the last living sibling.

 As a boy, Bloom read Hart Crane's Collected Poems, a collection that inspired his lifelong fascination with poetry.
-Bloom went to the Bronx High School of Science, where his grades were poor but his standardized-test scores were high).
-In 1951 he received a B.A. degree in classics from Cornell, where he was a student of English literary critic M. H. Abrams, and in 1955 a PhD from Yale.
+Bloom went to the Bronx High School of Science, where his grades were poor but his standardized-test scores were high.
+In 1951 he received a B.A. degree in classics from Cornell, where he was a student of literary critic M. H. Abrams, and in 1955 a Ph.D. from Yale.
 In 1954–55 Bloom was a Fulbright Scholar at Pembroke College, Cambridge.

 Bloom was a standout student at Yale, where he clashed with the faculty of New Critics, including William K. Wimsatt.
 Several years later Bloom dedicated his book The Anxiety of Influence to Wimsatt.